backstage/backstage/docs/plugins/integrating-search-into-plugins.md

 #### 1. Create a collator module package

-In order to add a FAQ collator to the Backstage index registry, we have to create a [plugin module](https://backstage.io/docs/backend-system/building-plugins-and-modules/index#modules) and the best way to do this is to create it in a separate package, e.g., `plugins/search-backend-module-faq-snippets-collator`, using the `yarn new` command:
+In order to add an FAQ collator to the Backstage index registry we have to create a [plugin module](https://backstage.io/docs/backend-system/building-plugins-and-modules/index#modules), and the best way to do this is to create it in a separate package, e.g., `plugins/search-backend-module-faq-snippets-collator`, using the `yarn new` command:

 1. Access your Backstage project root directory and run `yarn new`;
 2. When asked about what do you want to create, please select `backend-module` and hit enter;
-3. Inform `search` as the plugin id and `faq-snippets-collator` as module id;
+3. Input `search` as the plugin ID and `faq-snippets-collator` as the module ID;
 4. A `search-backend-module-faq-snippets-collator` folder should have been created in your project's "plugins" directory.

 #### 2. Install the collator dependencies